-$^{^{\}rm 38}$ E.g., and not limited to, setting prices at an artificial level.
+35 E.g., and not limited to, setting prices at an artificial level.

-39 For example, but not limited to, being a 'pivotal supplier' i.e., a power supplier whose capacity must be used to meet peak demand and whose capacity exceeds the market's supply margin.
+36 For example, but not limited to, being a 'pivotal supplier' i.e., a power supplier whose capacity must be used to meet peak demand and whose capacity exceeds the market's supply margin.

-40 For instance, in situation of force majeure or localised transmission constraints.
+37 For instance, in situation of force majeure or localised transmission constraints.
 The validity of reasons for unavailability of a power plant could be assessed against the 'would be' behaviour of a competitive market participant.

-41 I.e. opportunity costs.
+38 I.e., opportunity costs.
 Opportunity costs represent the expected value of the most valuable choice that was not taken.
-In wholesale electricity markets, this can, for example, represent producing at a different point in time for energy-limited generation assets, e.g. reservoir hydropower units, or producing in a different sequential market for capacity-limited generation assets.
+In wholesale electricity markets, this can, for example, represent offering at a different point in time for energy-limited available generation assets, e.g. reservoir hydropower units.
+It can also represent offering in a different sequential market (such as forward, day-ahead or intraday markets) for available generation assets, based on the said expectations.
+Ultimately, the expectation on the value of electricity in real time, including expected outages and considering the volume to be traded, will impact the opportunity costs.

-42 ACER is committed to provide further clarifying guidance with respect to justifications mentioned in Section 6.4.1.(i).
-43 For more information on this behaviour, see the Agency's Guidance Note 1/2018 of 22 March 2018 on the application of Article 5 of REMIT on the prohibition of market manipulation to transmission capacity hoarding.
+39 For more information on this behaviour, see the Agency's Guidance Note 1/2018 of 22 March 2018 on the application of Article 5 of REMIT on the prohibition of market manipulation to transmission capacity hoarding.

-d) Pre-arranged trading: The practice of two commodity dealers trading with each other at prices upon which they have agreed in advance.
+- c) Circular trading: The process of executing a sell order with the knowledge that an offsetting buy order is being placed at the exact same time.
+The action is considered illegal because it excludes competition. - d) Pre-arranged trading: The practice of two commodity dealers trading with each other at prices upon which they have agreed in advance.
 Pre-arranged trading is designed to exclude other dealers from the market, to gain a tax advantage, or both.
 As a result, pre-arranged trading is illegal.
 The Agency considers that certain more specific practices, such as crossing/pre-arranged trades, could be considered accepted market practices, and thus do not constitute market manipulation, provided that they are undertaken according to the rules of the relevant trading venue applicable to their conduct.
 But in most of such cases, conduct of the practice in conformity with the rules of the trading venue would be sufficient in itself to promote market integrity and therefore the question of giving the practice accepted market practice status does not arise.